laurentnoireterre/py-aws-lambda-image-reco/README.md

 # Description

-Simple python programm to experiment image recognition using Keras machine learning framework and Tensorflow backend.
+Simple python programm to experiment image recognition using Keras machine learning framework and Tensorflow.
-This has to be deployed on a AWS Lambda function.
+This has to be deployed within a AWS Lambda function.

 # Packaging

-Clone the reposotory and launch zip its content
+Clone the repository and zip its content
 ```
 cd py-aws-lambda-image-reco
 zip -r ../py-aws-lambda-image-reco.zip .